sybrew/the-seo-framework/readme.txt

 = What this plugin does, in a few lines =
 * Automatically configures your SEO including the title, description, etc...
 * Allows you to adjust the SEO.
-* Shows you how to improve your SEO with a beautiful SEO bar for each post/page/tag/category.
+* Shows you how to improve your SEO with a beautiful SEO bar for each supported Post, Page and Taxonomy.
-* Helps your site get ranked better.
+* Helps your pages get ranked distinctively through various Metatag techniques.
 * Helps your pages get shared more beautiful through e.g. Facebook and Twitter.
 * Allows plugin authors to easily extend this plugin.
 * Supports custom post types, like WooCommerce and bbPress.
-* Automatically upgrades from Genesis SEO.
+* Automatically upgrades itself from Genesis SEO.
-* Allows upgrade from other SEO plugins using a tool.
+* Allows easy switch from other SEO plugins using a tool.

 *Read **Transferring SEO Content using SEO Data Transporter** below for transferring instructions.*